 The initial EID exclusion period will begin on the first of the month following the date an eligible member of a qualified family is first employed or first experiences an increase in earnings.

 Second 12-Month Exclusion

-During the second exclusion period of 12 consecutive months, the WHA must exclude at least 50 percent of any increase in income attributable to employment or increased earnings.
+During the second exclusion period of 12 consecutive months, the WHA will exclude 50 percent of any increase in income attributable to new employment or increased earnings.